apache/airavata/docs/tutorial/gateways2019_tutorial.md

 13. Click on your _eFindSite_ application.

-If you see a form with the inputs that we registered for the application (_Target ID_, etc.) then you have successfully register the application interface.
+If you see a form with the inputs that we registered for the application (_Target ID_, etc.) then you have successfully registered the application interface.

 ### Improving the application input user interface